libapps/libapps-mirror/nassh/docs/options.md

 Here are some versions that might be available:

-* `pnacl`: The default OpenSSH version built for NaCl most people should use.
+* `wasm`: The default OpenSSH version most people should use.
-* `pnacl-openssh-7.5p1`: An older OpenSSH release.
+* `wasm-openssh-8.6`: An older OpenSSH release.

 ## `--welcome`